 2012 – Ken Sande steps down from Peacemaker Ministries to establish a new ministry, Relational Wisdom 360 (RW360), which focuses on integrating relational wisdom (biblical emotional intelligence) with peacemaking and Christian conciliation.

-2016 – Peacemaker Ministries spins off the ICC Division as a separate LLC called ICC Peace.
+2016 – Peacemaker Ministries spins off its conciliation division as a separate limited liability corporation (LLC) called ICC Peace.
 AOR expands its mission statement to serving the wider Christian community and not just Lutherans.

-2022 – Several conciliation ministries continue to serve and thrive locally, while four ministries are providing conciliation services nationally: Peacemaker Ministries (PM), Ambassadors of Reconciliation / Institute for Christian Conciliation (AOR/ICC), Relational Wisdom 360 (RW360) and Crossroads Resolution Group (CRG).
+2022 – Several conciliation ministries continue to serve and thrive locally, while three ministries collaborate to provide conciliation services nationally: Ambassadors of Reconciliation / Institute for Christian Conciliation (AOR/ICC), Relational Wisdom 360 (RW360) and Crossroads Resolution Group (CRG).